-Equitation Science scientifically explores and evaluates human-horse interactions in training, riding, and handling situations, in order to determine which training methods and training devices (tack) could potentially cause mental or physical harm to horses, and, therefore, compromise horse welfare and rider safety.
-Equitation Science promotes the correct application of learning theory in horse training and explains wanted ('good') or unwanted ('bad') horse behaviour based on the horse ethogram, without anthropomorphising - i.e. attributing human emotions, ways of thinking, and human behaviour to non-human creatures.
-This still presents one main problem in horse-rider or horse-trainer interactions today, as riders and trainers often describe 'bad' or unwanted horse behaviours by falsely transferring human emotions and character traits on the animal, such as 'he is testing you', 'this mare is naughty today', 'he is lazy and trying to get away with it'.
+Equitation Science scientifically explores and assesses human-horse interactions in training, riding, and handling situations, in order to determine which training methods and training devices (e.g., tack) could potentially cause mental or physical harm to horses, and, therefore, compromise horse welfare and rider safety.
+Equitation Science promotes the correct application of learning theory in horse training and explains wanted ('good') or unwanted ('bad') horse behaviours based on the horse ethogram, without anthropomorphising - i.e., attributing human emotions, ways of thinking, and human character traits to non-human creatures.
+This still presents one main problem in horse-rider or horse-trainer interactions today, as riders and trainers often describe 'bad' or unwanted horse behaviours by falsely transferring human emotions and character traits on the animal, such as "he is testing you", "this mare is naughty today", "he is lazy and trying to get away with it".
 Naturally, horses do not possess the same cognitive abilities as humans.
-Hence, equids do not think the same way as humans and, therefore, we should not judge horse behaviour by applying our way of 'advanced' thinking.
+Hence, equines do not think the same way as humans do and, therefore, we should not judge horse behaviour by applying our way of 'advanced' thinking.

 Possible consequences of incorrectly applied learning theory could be: